VibrantStarling/test-space/README.md

 ```
 ![Venn diagram](https://github.com/VibrantStarling/test-space/blob/main/venn_diagram.png)

+Figure 1.
+A venn diagram showing the number of orthologs common between each of the three Toxoplasma gondii strains

-Additionally, non coding genes with no orthology:
+Table 1.
+Non coding genes with no orthology:

 | Genome        | Genes with no orthology
 | ------------- |-------------|